 Andersen Air Force Base (AFB) is the most forward U.S. sovereign AFB in the Pacific.
 Its role is to employ, deploy, integrate, and enable air and space forces from its location on the northern part of Guam.
 It serves as an important main operating base for combat and mobility contingency forces deploying or assigned in the Pacific and Indian Ocean areas.
 Andersen AFB is home to the 36th Wing, the Air Mobility Command 734th Air Mobility Support Squadron, Navy Helicopter Sea Combat Squadron Twenty-Five, and several tenant organizations.
 Andersen AFB airfield has two parallel runways approximately 11,000 feet (ft) (3,350 meters [m]) long.
 To the northwest of the airfield operations area is the Munitions Storage Area (MSA) which provides land for current and projected Air Force ordnance storage requirements on Guam.
-Explosive Safety Quantity-Distance arcs from the existing magazines impact much of the central portion of the base.
+Explosive Safety Quantity Distance arcs from the existing magazines impact much of the central portion of the base.
 To the northwest of the MSA, the Air Force manages the abandoned World War II era Northwest Field for training and expeditionary air field operations.
-Beyond Andersen AFB boundaries, the Air Force manages Andersen South for urban training, Barrigada (Air Force) with its weather radar facility managed in cooperation with the National Weather Service, and Mount Santa Rosa with its communications facility, water reservoir, and Federal Aviation Administration radar facility.
+Beyond Andersen AFB boundaries, the Air Force manages Andersen South for urban training and Barrigada (Air Force) and Mount Santa Rosa for communications.
 About 3,562 acres (ac) (1,443 hectares [ha]) in Northwest Field are the primary maneuver training areas available at Andersen AFB for field exercises and helicopter operations.
 In 1998 there were 2,119 active duty Air Force personnel stationed on Guam.
+As of 2007, there were 1,596 active duty Air Force personnel stationed on Guam.